 Shopping Tips To Eat Healthy On A Budget

 - Buy foods in less processed form as they can be much cheaper.
 For example, instead of buying grated cheese which is more expensive, I buy a block of cheese and grate myself.
-Less processed food also have more servings per package.
+Less processed food also has more servings per package.

 - Buying produce by the bag is cheaper than purchasing by pieces.